-In Fiscal Year 2014, Methodist Hospital provided a variety of programs and services in support of these objectives.
-Some of the services provided were: operating a 26-bed emergency department 24-hours a day, providing charity care for patients without the ability to pay for necessary treatment, absorbing the unpaid costs of care for patients with Medi-Cal, absorbing the unpaid costs of care for patients with Medicare, operating at a loss essential community services such as a Level II Neonatal Intensive Care Unit, Maternal Child Health, Cardiac Rehabilitation, and Wound Care; providing physician referrals to the community, providing health education, support and screening programs on a variety of topics ranging from prepared childbirth to weight management to grief and loss; providing health education and information in English, Spanish, and Chinese (Mandarin); conducting free year-round blood pressure screenings, including access to a mall kiosk; a dedicated Senior Services program for health education and information; and a Health Ministries program - assisting local congregations by providing guidance, support, and resources to parish nurses and health cabinets.
+In Fiscal Year 2015, Methodist Hospital provided a variety of programs and services in support of these objectives.
+Some of the services provided were: operating a 26-bed emergency department 24-hours a day, providing charity care for patients without the ability to pay for necessary treatment, absorbing the unpaid costs of care for patients with Medi-Cal, absorbing the unpaid costs of care for patients with Medicare, operating essential community services such as a Level II Neonatal Intensive Care Unit, Maternal Child Health, and Cardiac Rehabilitation at a loss; providing free physician referrals to the community, providing health education, support and screening programs on a variety of topics ranging from prepared childbirth to grief and loss; providing health education and information in English and Chinese (Mandarin); conducting free year-round blood pressure screenings, including free access to a local mall kiosk; a dedicated Senior Services program of health education, information and counseling; and a Health Ministries program - assisting local congregations by providing guidance, support, and resources to parish nurses and health cabinets.